GonzoSolutions/procurer/README.md

-### Procurer
+### VIA
-A unified and standardized interface for sending inquiries and specs to producers or factories.
+A tool for Vendor Inquiry Automation which provides a unified and standardized interface for managing inquiries to vendors, producers, and factories.